mcv-m6-video/mcv-c6-2024-team3/Week6/README.md

         │   ├── inference.py                 # This is the code to execute the parameter optimization for the inference.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
         │   └── train.py                     # This is the code given by default to train the model.
-        ├── Task_41_42                       # In this folder you can find the code of all the tasks mentioned on the folder.
+        ├── Task_2                           # In this folder you can find the code of the task 2.
-        |   ├── datasets/                    # This folder remain the same as the one given.
-        │   |   ├── HMDB51Dataset.py         # This file remain the same as the one given.
-        |   |   ├── HMDB51Dataset_4.py       # This file contains the modified file to load the clips as in TSN.
-        │   |   └── HMDB51DatasetCustom.py   # This file contains the code to create the multiview datasets.
-        |   ├── models/                      # This folder remain the same as the one given.
         |   ├── utils/                       # This folder remain the same as the one given.
+        │   |   ├── __init__.py              # This file remain the same as the one given.
+        |   |   ├── model_analysis.py        # This file remain the same as the one given.
+        │   |   └── statistics.py            # This file remain the same as the one given.
+        |   ├── data_utils.py                # This file is the one where we defined the dataset class.
+        |   ├── inference.py                 # This file is used to load the best weights of the model you desire and get the metrics and plots.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
-        │   └── train_optimize.py            # This code has been modified to apply the TSN method.
+        │   └── train.py                     # This file is a wandb method to optimize the hyperparameters of the image model classification.
         └── README.md                        # Modification of util functions

 Other files in the repository are just requirements and functions to execute the tasks.